Sarah01-03/Excel_Insight_Hub/README.md

 # Excel_Insight_Hub
-A collection of data analysis using MS excel
+A collection of data analysis using MS Excel